Skip to navigation Skip to content

 Scanning Centrelink medical/sensitive documents using an MFD 111-10010040

-This document outlines how to prepare and scan Centrelink customer medical/sensitive documents on a Multi Function Device (MFD).
+This document explains how to prepare and scan Centrelink customer medical/sensitive documents on a Multi Function Device (MFD).
 All medical/sensitive information lodged by customers is held as an electronic Medical Information File Envelope (eMIFE).
-It is accessed for decisions about new claims, reviews, exemptions from mutual obligation requirements, and work capacity assessments.
+Staff access the eMIFE for decisions about new claims, reviews, exemptions from mutual obligation requirements, and work capacity assessments.

 Scanning medical/sensitive documents to a customer record